ibokuri/zig-by-example/CONTRIBUTING.md

-## Contributing
+# Contributing

-Thanks for your interest in contributing to Go by Example!
+Thanks for your interest in contributing to Zig by Example!

 * When sending a PR that affects the displayed contents of the site, run `tools/build` locally and include the generated HTML in the PR.
 If you